HugoJourdan/Color-Flow/README.md

 _________________
 # GLYPH COLOR 🆚 LAYER COLOR

-In Glyphs App, color labels can be defined on two levels: Glyph and Layer, and applied in one of twelve predefined colors.
+In Glyphs App, color labels can be defined on two levels, Glyph and Layer, and applied in one of twelve predefined colors.

-Set Glyph Color can be accessed by control-click or right-click on a glyph.
+Set Glyph Color is accessed by control-click or right-click on a glyph.

-Set Layer Color can be accessed by right-click on a glyph and holding the Option key.
+Set Layer Color is accessed by right-click on a glyph and holding the Option key.

 Glyph Color spans across the entire glyph cell.
 Layer Color is drawn on the right half of the cell if a Glyph Color is set, or across the entire cell with a cut-out in the top left if no glyph color is set.

 | Glyph Color | Layer Color | Glyph+Layer Color |